MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datamart-details-page.md

 ## Share this data

 You can share the datamart with other users in your organization.
 Clicking the **Share datamart** button opens the [Share datamart dialog](service-datasets-share.md).
-People you share the datamart with get Build permission on the datamart.
+People you share the datamart with will be able to build content based on the underlying dataset and query the corresponding SQL endpoint.

 :::image type="content" source="media/service-datamart-details-page/datamart-details-page-share-datamart.png" alt-text="Screenshot of datamart share this data section on datamart details page.":::